Jai Verma: Charitable work

-Jai has been involved in several voluntary organisations and charitable campaigns over the years.
-She has been instrumental in setting up a primary school library in India.
-She actively supports an ongoing project for the Triputi Eye Hospital and worked with the India League, Nottingham to provide funds for local and overseas charities.
-She has raised emergency relief funds for the Asian tsunami and other natural disasters.
+Verma was involved in several voluntary organisations and charitable campaigns over the years.
+She was instrumental in setting up a primary school library in India.
+She actively supported a project for the Triputi Eye Hospital and worked with the India League, Nottingham to provide funds for local and overseas charities.
+She raised emergency relief funds for the Asian tsunami and other natural disasters.

+Personal life and death

+Verma was for many years an accomplished Badminton teacher, tutoring the sport in adult education.
+She was married with two children and three grandchildren.
+Verma enjoyed Indian vegetarian cooking, golf, bridge, and spending time with family and friends.
+She died after a short illness on 23 April 2025, at the age of 75.